 - Fill out every field — services, hours, description, Q&A section

 Action Step: Log into your Google Business Profile today.
-Add your services (list each treatment individually), upload 5 new photos, and write a 750-character description that includes your target keywords.
+Add your services (list ketamine, TMS, and Spravato individually), upload 5 new photos, and write a 750-character description that includes your target keywords.
+Then set a calendar reminder to post once per week for the next 30 days.

 What Happens After a Patient Says "Let Me Think About It"?